sprut666666/com.sprut.homekit/README.md

 # HomeKit for Homey

+---

+### Main
+I don't agree with the rules of publishing applications, I want to choose to whom to donate money.
+Now Homey is trying to impose rules file.
+And forbid you to help to whom you want .

+The more popularity with Homey - the more chaos ;)

+Look at the AppStore and Google Play, you can't wage war with a hundred apps that can play streaming videos just one chooses for himself the right.

+I defend the position for the future.
+My proposal was to make the following rules: if you post a fork or an analogue of the main application - you must provide a link to the main application, if you want to insert the donation be sure to specify the main author.
+I think this is true, then you decide to pay or not and how many stars to put....

+If you agree with me write to the creators of Homey support@athom.com

+---

 ![Image of paircode](https://github.com/sprut666666/com.sprut.homekit/raw/master/settings/code.png)

 After Homey is paired, go to "settings" -> "HomeKit".
 There select the devices you want to pair with "HomeKit" and wait =)